mrsajadpp/websico-old/CONTRIBUTING.md

-# Contributing to Webu.js
+# Contributing to Websico

-Thank you for considering contributing to Webu.js!
+Thank you for considering contributing to Websico!
 Your contributions help make this project better.

 ## Code of Conduct